15A NCAC 13B .0542 OPERATION PLAN AND REQUIREMENTS FOR C&DLF FACILITIES

-(1) Owners and operators of all C&DLF units must ensure that the units do not violate any applicable requirements developed under a State Implementation Plan (SIP) approved or promulgated by the U.S. EPA Administrator pursuant to Section 110 of the Clean Air Act, as amended.
+(1) Owners or operators of C&DLF units shall ensure that the units do not violate any applicable requirements developed under a State Implementation Plan (SIP) approved or promulgated by the U.S. EPA Administrator pursuant to Section 110 of the Clean Air Act, as amended.

-(3) Equipment must be provided to control accidental fires and arrangements must be made with the local fire protection agency to immediately provide fire-fighting services when needed.
+(3) C&DLF units shall maintain equipment on site to control accidental fires and arrangements shall be made with the local fire protection agency to provide fire-fighting services.

 (j) Access and safety requirements.

 (2) In accordance with G.S.
-130A-309.25, an individual trained in landfill operations must be on duty at the site while the facility is open for public use and at all times during active waste management operations to ensure compliance with operational requirements.
+130A-309.25, an individual trained in landfill operations shall be on duty at the site while the C&DLF is open for public use and at all times during active waste management operations at the C&DLF to ensure compliance with operational requirements.

-(5) Signs providing information on disposal procedures, the hours during which the site is open for public use, the permit number and other pertinent information specified in the permit conditions must be posted at the site entrance.
+(5) Signs providing information on disposal procedures, the hours during which the site is open for public use, the permit number, and any information specified in the permit conditions to be included on the sign shall be posted at the site entrance.

-(7) Traffic signs or markers must be provided as necessary to promote an orderly traffic pattern to and from the discharge area and to maintain efficient operating conditions.
+(7) Traffic signs or markers shall be provided to direct traffic to and from the discharge area to minimize traffic congestion.

-(8) The removal of solid waste from a C&DLF is prohibited unless the unit has included in its operational plan a recycling program which has been approved by the Division.
+(8) The removal of solid waste from a C&DLF unit is prohibited unless the operational plan includes a recycling program.
 The general public is prohibited from removal activities on the working face.

 (l) Drainage control and water protection requirements.

-(1) Surface water must be diverted from the operational area.
+(1) Surface water shall be diverted from the operational area.

-(2) Surface water must not be impounded over or in waste.
+(2) Surface water shall not be impounded over or in waste.

-(3) Solid waste must not be disposed of in water.
+(3) Solid waste shall not be disposed of in water.

 (m) Survey for Compliance.
-Within 60 days of the permittee's receipt of the Division's written request, the permittee must cause to be conducted a survey of active or closed portions of unit or units at the facility in order to determine whether operations are being conducted in accordance with the approved design and operational plans.
-The permittee must report the results of such survey, including a map produced by the survey, to the Division within 90 days of receipt of the Division's request.
+Within 60 days of the permittee's receipt of the Division's written request for a survey, the permittee shall have a survey conducted of active or closed portions of the facility to determine whether operations are being conducted in accordance with the approved design and operational plans.
+The permittee shall report the results of such survey, including a map produced by the survey, to the Division within 90 days of receipt of the Division's request.

-(2) Any survey performed pursuant to this Paragraph must be performed by a registered land surveyor duly authorized under North Carolina law to conduct such activities.
+(2) If required by G.S.
+89C, any survey performed pursuant to this Paragraph shall be performed by a licensed professional land surveyor.

 (n) Operating Record and Recordkeeping requirements.

-(1) The owner and operator of a C&DLF unit must record and retain at the facility, or in an alternative location near the facility, the following information:
+(1) The owner and operator of a C&DLF unit shall record and retain at the facility or in an alternative location stated in the permit an operating record that shall contain the following information:

-(B) amounts by weight of solid waste received at the facility to include, consistent with G.S.
-130A-309.09D, county of generation;
+(B) amounts by weight of solid waste received at the facility including county of generation consistent with G.S.
+130A-309.09D;

 (C) any demonstration, certification, finding, monitoring, testing, or analytical data required by Rules .0544 through .0545 of this Section;